 But what is actually the challenge?

-As site owners, we have two options to deal with this challenge: Either we subsequently (and (semi) manually) heal the packages we implicitly have taken over by using WordPress and bootScore.
+As site owners, we have two options to deal with this challenge.
+Either we subsequently (and (semi) manually) heal the packages we implicitly have taken over by using WordPress and bootScore.
 Or we use them as we’ve got them.
 It’s clear: Healing would imply that we redo that job whenever we update WordPress or bootScore.
-So, we tend to go the other way — if there nevertheless was an option, not to violate the idea and the requirements of free software licenses.
+So, we tend to go the other way.

 The solution is this: